glennlea1525/Latex-for-Docs/conversion-packages-used-by-writer2latex.md

----
-title: Adding writer2latex Conversion Packages to the Stylesheet
+# Adding writer2latex Conversion Packages to the Stylesheet

-description: If writer2latex was used, these conversion packages will be included in the stylesheet
+If writer2latex was used, these conversion packages will be included in the stylesheet
-layout: single
-categories: latex
----

 The packages added in this section may or may not be necessary, depending on the source files you were provided.

 As I only had a pdf file as source and had to find a quick method to get the files into LaTeX where I could begin cleaning it up and applying appropriate LaTeX notation.
 My solution was to use a tool called Writer2LaTeX.
 I discussed this before in a previous topic.